box/developer.box.com/guides/metadata/fields/multi-select.md

 Adding an option to a `multiSelect` field can be achieved through the `addMultiSelectOption` operation.
-The operation expects the `fieldKey` to be set to the key of the `enum` field to change, and a `data` object with the `key` of the new option to add.
+The operation expects the `fieldKey` to be set to the key of the `multiSelect` field to change, and a `data` object with the `key` of the new option to add.

 ```json
 [